-Corporate Secure Email Certificates are only available through the EPKI Manager and will only be issued to email addresses within approved domain names.
-The EPKI Manager Account Holder must first submit a domain name to Sectigo and appropriate domain name ownership, or right to use a domain name, validation takes place in accordance with section 3.2.7.1 of this CPS except that a domain authorization letter may be used in substitution of any domain ownership validation.
-Upon successful validation of a submitted domain name or receipt of domain authorization letter, Sectigo allows the EPKI Manager Account Holder to utilize email addresses within the domain name.
+Corporate Secure Email Certificates are only available through the EPKI Manager and will only be issued to email addresses within approved domain names as per section 3.2.2.1.
+The EPKI Manager Account Holder must first submit a domain name to Sectigo and appropriate domain name ownership, or right to use a domain name, validation takes place in accordance with section 3.2.7.1 of this CPS.
+Upon successful validation of a submitted domain name, Sectigo allows the EPKI Manager Account Holder to utilize email addresses within the domain name.